-GASB Statement No. 84, Fiduciary Activities, establishes guidance regarding what constitutes fiduciary activities for accounting and financial reporting purposes, the recognition of liabilities to beneficiaries, and how fiduciary activities should be reported.
-The adoption of GASB No. 84 did not have an impact on the Village's financial statements.
+GASB Statement No. 87, Leases, establishes guidance regarding the accounting and reporting for leases.
+The adoption of GASB No. 87 did not have an impact on the Village's financial statements.

-GASB Statement No. 90, Majority Equity Interests, an amendment of GASB Statement No. 14 and No. 61, establishes guidance regarding the reporting of a government's majority equity interest in a legally separate organization and the disclosure of financial statement information for certain component units.
-The adoption of GASB No. 90 did not have an impact on the Village's financial statements.
+GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, establishes guidance regarding reporting of fiduciary component units and section 457 plans.
+The adoption of GASB No. 97 did not have an impact on the Village's financial statements.